Health and Disability Research

 Health and Disability Ethics Committees (HDECs) are Ministerial committees which were established under Section 11 of the New Zealand Public Health and Disability Act.
 The function of these committees is to secure the benefits of health and disability research by ensuring that such research meets established ethical standards.
 For example, HDECS provide protection for participants in research in the health and disability sector.

-Currently there are four HDECs: Northern A, Northern B, Central and Southern.
+Currently there are four regional HDECs: Northern A, Northern B, Central and Southern.

 Does my research require HDEC review?

 HDECs provide protection for participants in research in the health and disability sector.
 However, not all health and disability research requires review by a HDEC.
-Your research is likely to require HDEC review if it involves one or more of the following:
+Research is likely to require HDEC review if it involves one or more of the following:

 - Human participants recruited in their capacity as: